- Only half of all landing pages are mobile optimized

 If you’re looking for a Mailchimp alternative, check out HubSpot or GetResponse for similar email marketing and landing pages builder functionality in one tool.

-Price: The Basic package starts at $15 per month, and the Professional package starts at $99 per month, if you have an email list of up to 1,000 contacts.
+Price: The Email Marketing package starts at $15.58 per month, Marketing Automation package starts at a $48.38 per month and the Ecommerce Marketing package starts at $97.58 per month, if you have an email list of up to 1,000 contacts.
 The package prices go up as your contacts increase.

 Best for: Small and medium-sized businesses that are looking for an all-in-one platform with email marketing capabilities on top of the landing page builder.

 Much like Mailchimp and HubSpot, GetResponse is an all-in-one platform that you can use to integrate your conversion funnel, from capturing email leads via landing pages to nurturing them with email marketing campaigns.

 There are many reasons why GetResponse should be on your short list when you’re comparing landing page builders:

 - It’s easy to use.
 The intuitive drag-and-drop landing page builder makes it really easy to get started.

 - It has a countdown timer.
 This feature allows you to show visitors that there’s a limited time they can sign up/buy, helping create a sense of urgency and boosting conversions.